Zzhiwei/Calculator/README.md

-# Solution is done with the sole purpose of practising CSS thus html Semantics elements are not used!
+## Solution is done with the sole purpose of practising CSS thus html Semantics elements are not used.

 # Frontend Mentor - Calculator app solution